HTC may finally get a chance to build a Nexus device for Google.

 Details on HTC’s new “Volantis” — an 8.9-inch Android powerhouse tablet — have just emerged, pegging it as the next big Nexus tablet, Android Police reports.

-The site claims the table is being called the Nexus 9 internally at Google, though that moniker could be changed by the time it’s released (past rumors hinted that HTC would be building a Nexus 8 tablet).
+The site claims the tablet is being called the Nexus 9 internally at Google, though that moniker could be changed by the time it’s released (past rumors hinted that HTC would be building a Nexus 8 tablet).
 Google currently has the Nexus 7, its cheap small Android tablet built by Asus, and Nexus 10, a larger tablet by Samsung, on the market.

 According to the leaked details, the new HTC tablet will be powered by a 64-bit Nvidia K1 processor (likely making it the first 64-bit Nexus device), 2 gigabytes of RAM, and the next major version of Android (which is rumored to be called Android Lollipop).
 It likely won’t be available until the end of the year, when Google is expected to show off its next Android release.